DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 Your Lightrail API key is used to generate shopper tokens which are passed into the widgets and to complete the server side requests from checkout.

 ### Shopper Tokens
-Shopper tokens act like customer-specific API tokens for use in the drop in widgets.
+Shopper tokens act like customer-specific API tokens for use in the drop-in widgets.
 They are based on a unique identifier from your ecommerce system: the `shopperId`.
 This is what links the customer from your system to their account in Lightrail.

 You must generate them server side using one of our [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/docs/client-libraries.md).
 (If you are working in a language that we don't currently offer a client library for, please contact us to discuss creating your own tokens.)